-ECC's general education and support courses may be offered online and/or face-to-face.
-HIM prefix courses are only offered online with the exception of the PPE course.
+ECC's general education and Core 42 courses may be offered online and/or face-to-face.
+HIM prefix courses are only offered online with the exception of the SEL course.
 HIM courses are offered in preset terms for Fall and Spring and are generally in a sequenced format.
-You may have to go to campus to register, secure online testing, PPE orientation or for other purposes.
+You may have to go to campus to register, secure online testing, SEL opportunities or for other purposes.